1987 Ming Court Affair: 1986 PBB general assembly

 PBB general assembly was held in September 1986 soon after the parliamentary election.
 Taib decided that top posts would not be contested to prevent a further split in the party.
 However, the deputy president post was still vacant since the last party election.
 By this time, most of the Rahman supporters were out of the party.
 Taib decided to open the deputy president post for contest.
 Sulaiman Daud and Abang Abu Bakar contested for the seat.
 However, Taib openly endorsed Abu Bakar for the seat.
 As a result of Taib endorsement, Abang Abu Bakar won the contest, polling 370 votes against the 131 votes by Sulaiman Daud.
 Besides, 7 vice-president posts and 15 supreme council members were also opened for contests.
-Abang Johari Tun Openg received the highest number of votes, followed by Wan Wadzihi Wan Madzhar and Bujang Ulis.
+Abang Johari Tun Openg received the highest number of votes, followed by Wan Madzihi Wan Mahdzar and Bujang Ulis.
 Adenan Satem was the only candidate who lost the race to vice-president post.
 Adenan was later appointed to publicity chief while his brother Zainuddin Satem was appointed to the treasurer post.
 Leo Michael Toyad also secured a seat in the Supreme Council.